 When a government agency or official is responsible for causing your injury or illness, you may be overwhelmed at the thought of seeking justice for what you have been through.
 In New Mexico, you may be entitled to financial compensation when your rights have been violated.

 It might be a daunting prospect to seek damages from a government official or agency, but a change to the New Mexico Civil Rights Act in 2021 might ensure you find the justice you deserve.

-A New Mexico civil rights attorney at Harrison, Hart & Davis, LLC could help you get the most out of your case.
+A New Mexico civil rights attorney at Harrison & Hart, LLC could help you get the most out of your case.
 Contact our office for a free consultation to learn more about the civil rights claims process and the value of your damages.

 What is the New Mexico Civil Rights Act?

 The New Mexico Civil Rights Act was ratified in June 2021.
 This makes it a relatively “new” law.
 The New Mexico Civil Rights Act will allow residents injured or fallen ill due to government negligence or misconduct to file civil claims against them.

 Residents may have been prohibited from filing claims against government agencies and officials due to the sovereign or qualified immunity defense in the past.

 However, the ratification of the New Mexico Tort Claims Act has made it possible for individuals to fully hold government bodies and officials accountable for their negligent actions and offensive conduct of the law.